 Deviation From Child Support Guidelines Cannot Be Permanent

 In a 2020 decision, the Colorado Court of Appeals recently reminded us that there is a large body of law in Colorado which prevents parents from making child support non-modifiable.
 The parents in Corniel2In re: Marriage of Corniel & Brown (Colo.App.
-2020) (Unpublished decision). had negotiated child support and maintenance together to come up with a set amount of support, $1500/mo.
+No. 19CA0420, Feb.
+13, 2020) (Unpublished decision). had negotiated child support and maintenance together to come up with a fixed amount of support, $1500/mo.
 (Such negotiations are not uncommon when compromises are made over what a spouse’s income should be).

 The mother subsequently filed a motion to modify support, alleging that the father’s income had increased substantially, but the trial court denied the motion on the grounds that the agreement deprived the court of jurisdiction to modify support as father’s income did not exceed the cutoff per the agreement.

 The Court of Appeals reversed, citing both the C.R.S.
 14-10-112 provision that a non-modifiability agreement does not apply to child support, as well as the case law on point.
 The court held that the starting point for a modification must be the statutory guidelines, not whether the children’s needs were being met under the current order. ¶ 11.

 In a modification proceeding, the court is required to follow Colorado law, not the parties’ prior child support agreement, and that’s true even if the original agreement was a deviation from the guidelines. ¶¶ 12-13.

 For a complete discussion of the standards to modify child support in Colorado, see the Child Support Modification & Termination article in the Colorado Family Law Guide.
 And for a discussion of the law surrounding agreements to restrict future modification of child support, see the Agreements to Limit Child Support Modification article in the Colorado Family Law Guide.